 6. Consider a Debt Consolidation Loan

 If your holiday credit card bills seem insurmountable—or if they tipped an already large debt load over the top—a debt consolidation loan could help you save money on interest and give your repayment plan some structure.
 A debt consolidation loan is a type of personal loan, so you'll pay it back in regular installments over a set period of time.
 Debt consolidation loans typically feature lower interest rates than credit cards do, and they may even help your credit score by reducing your credit utilization rate.
-You can read up on whether a debt consolidation loan is right for you and find a list of loan options customized to your credit profile with Experian CreditMatch™.
+You can read up on whether a debt consolidation loan is right for you and find a list of loan options with Experian CreditMatch™.

 7. Prepare for the Next Holiday Season

 Ideally, a few months of belt-tightening, creative fundraising and budgetary discipline will put you back on track financially.
 Now consider taking a few proactive steps to take the financial pain out of the holidays to come:

 - Set aside a few dollars a month for holiday spending.
 Even if you save half of what you ultimately spend, you'll be ahead of the game.